cjmxp/HashBounds/README.md

 ## Methods:

-1. insert(node): Insert a node into the map
+1. insert(node,bounds): Insert a node into the map
 2. delete(node): Remove a node from the map
-3. update(node): Update the node in the map
+3. update(node,bounds): Update the node in the map
 4. clear(): Clear all nodes in the map
 5. toArray(bounds): Get an array of objects in certain bounds
 6. forEach(bounds,call): Loop through objects in certain bounds
-7. every(bounds,call): Same a .forEach(bounds), but stops execution when returning false
+7. every(bounds,call): Same as .forEach(bounds), but stops execution when returning false